tttapa/Control-Surface/doc/Getting-Started.md

 You can give the interface any name you want, here, I'll be very original and choose `midi`.
-It doesn't matter, and you don't need to use it afterwards, defining the interface is enough, the Control Surface library will automatically know that it exists.
+It doesn't matter, and you don't need to use it afterwards, just defining the interface is enough, the Control Surface library will automatically detect and use it.

 ```cpp
 USBMIDI_Interface midi;